th3pasha/symfony-init/readme.md

 # Framework - Symfony 5.4

-The symfony framework is an MVC based web framework, based on the PHP programming language, that uses Composer as a package manager
+The symfony framework is an MVC based web framework, based on the PHP programming language, that uses Composer as a dependency manager

 > Prerequisities : **
 >